PeterWaIIace/pyGPTBot/README.md

 # pyGPTBot
-Wrapper python package around gpt for chatBot
+Wrapper python package around gpt3 for chatBot.

+## Features:

+- Can remember conversation
+- Its memmory is adjustable by length of tokens in prompt
+- Easy to use
+- Can have personality [WIP]

 ## How to use: